UllaRisager/Learn-with-Locals/_posts/2017-05-10-the-story-behind-learn-with-locals.md

 Then when that same role, in a different wording came back up a few weeks later, I sent off that same application and this time I got a reply back 3 weeks later that I wasn’t a suitable candidate.

-I didn’t even bother to look at my google analytics because I knew that no-one had even visited my page.
+I didn’t even bother to look at my google analytics because I knew that nobody had visited my page.

 **So much for trying to be creative** and being a little bit different with one of the worlds most disruptive startups.